Great days out for all the family

 - Play hide-and-seek in the Woodland

-- Warm up with a coffee, or cool down with a treat from the Ice Cream Hut (peak times only)
+- Cool down with a treat from the Ice Cream Hut (peak times only)

 - Refuel at the Gardeners’ Retreat Café